pism/pism/test/cases/heated-slab/README.md

 This directory contains scripts testing PISM's behavior in the "ice slab warming reversibility" experiment created by Thomas Kleiner.

+This setup is described in *Enthalpy benchmark experiments for numerical ice sheet models* by **T. Kleiner, M. Rückamp, J. H.
+Bondzio, and A. Humbert**, see *experiment A* in www.the-cryosphere.net/9/217/2015/

-In this setup a 1000 m thick slab of ice rests on a flat bed and is subject to Dirichlet boundary conditions at the top surface.
+In short: a 1000 m thick slab of ice rests on a flat bed and is subject to Dirichlet boundary conditions at the top surface.
 The bottom surface boundary conditions are set by PISM depending on basal conditions.